Overview

 Stigg currently supports configuration features that have numeric values.
 For example: number of log retention days.

-To create a configuration feature, enter the below details in the opened modal:
+To create a configuration feature, select the Configuration feature type.

 Confirm the action by clicking on the "Create" button.